 Register for PS Discounts and save on your supermaket spending.
 This is an exclusive benefit available to NHS employees.

 You can save on your supermarket spending in the following ways:

 10% discount to NHS staff (just need to show your ID before they do the bill / invoice).

-London Theatre tickets offers discounts for all West End shows plus theatre news, reviews, offers, cheap tickets and discounts to musicals and plays.
+London Theatre tickets offers discounts for West End shows plus theatre news, reviews, offers, cheap tickets and discounts to musicals and plays.

 We’ve teamed up with Westfield Health to offer all staff a health cash plan at a rate which is 17% cheaper than if you were to buy the equivalent plan direct from Westfield Health.
 Level 4, their most popular level of cover, is just 71p per day.